BhagyashriK/procedure-scheduling-app/README.md

 **Assumptions:**

+- Using mocked data for patients.
-- Using mocked data for patients, doctors and rooms .
+- Kept static data for doctors and rooms, we can keep it in backend and integrate them in app.
 - Given search by patient name functionality
 - Data modelling can be enhanced.
 Assumed API returning expected result.
 Based on API response format, UI can consume response.
 - Form implementation is basic and can be extended to complex types/validations using libraries like formik.